-Aviation Sans Frontières took care of 1 498 sick children.
-This result is thanks to its 348 escort volunteers, including one doctor and 14 nurses and firemen.
+Aviation Sans Frontières took care of 1 229 sick children.
+This result is thanks to its 347 escort volunteers, including one doctor and 24 doctors, nurses or firemen.

 Danielle Dubreucque, Aviation Sans Frontières volunteer, in charge of escorts for sick children.